MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Domain-Migration.md

 ms.technology: failover-clustering
 ms.topic: article
 author: johnmarlin-msft
-ms.date: 01/11/2019
+ms.date: 01/18/2019
 description: This article describes moving a Windows Server 2019 Cluster from one domain to another ms.localizationpriority: medium
 ---

-# Failover Cluster Domain Migration
+# Failover Cluster domain migration

-> Applies To: Windows Server 2016, Windows Server 2019
+> Applies To: Windows Server 2019, Windows Server 2016

 This topic provides an overview for moving Windows Server failover clusters from one domain to another.